khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 The Binaries
 ------------

-Some features in :code:`ivy` are served as compiled binaries, such as the transpiler.
+Some features in :code:`aikit` are served as compiled binaries, such as the transpiler.
-These binaries aren't maintained in the :code:`ivy` repository directly, but on a separate :code:`binaries` repository.
+These binaries aren't maintained in the :code:`aikit` repository directly, but on a separate :code:`binaries` repository.
-All the binaries that are required to make use of the full potential of :code:`ivy` are recorded in the :code:`binaries.json`.
+All the binaries that are required to make use of the full potential of :code:`aikit` are recorded in the :code:`binaries.json`.
 The supported configurations (Python version - OS - Architecture) are recorded in the :code:`available_configs.json`.

 The format of representing a configuration is based on PyPI's `platform compatibility tags`_, meaning :code:`cp310-none-manylinux_2_17_x86_64` represents a configuration that can be used in a Python 3.10 environment on a linux system with x86-64.
 We continue to add support to many more supported configurations to our binaries to work with various python versions, OS and architecture.

-On installing :code:`ivy` with :code:`pip install -e .` all the required binaries with a supported configuration to your system get downloaded.
+On installing :code:`aikit` with :code:`pip install -e .` all the required binaries with a supported configuration to your system get downloaded.
-Just to have another check on whether all binaries are present, there's a warning that gets thrown when you :code:`import ivy` if any binaries are missing of the form,
+Just to have another check on whether all binaries are present, there's a warning that gets thrown when you :code:`import aikit` if any binaries are missing of the form,

 .. code-block:: none

    WARNING:root:   Some binaries seem to be missing in your system.
 This could be either because we don't have compatible binaries for your system or that newer binaries were available.
-                   In the latter case, calling ivy.utils.cleanup_and_fetch_binaries() should fetch the binaries binaries.
+                   In the latter case, calling aikit.utils.cleanup_and_fetch_binaries() should fetch the binaries binaries.
 Feel free to create an issue on https://github.com/khulnasoft/aikit.git in case of the former

    WARNING:root:
    Following are the supported configurations : compiler : cp38-none-manylinux_2_17_x86_64, cp310-none-manylinux_2_17_x86_64
    engines : cp310-none-manylinux_2_17_x86_64

-   WARNING:root:   /workspaces/ivy/ivy/compiler/_compiler.so not found.
+   WARNING:root:   /workspaces/aikit/aikit/compiler/_compiler.so not found.

-In case there are no supported binaries for your configuration, then feel free to create an issue on the :code:`ivy` repo asking for adding support to the same.
+In case there are no supported binaries for your configuration, then feel free to create an issue on the :code:`aikit` repo asking for adding support to the same.
 Feel free to ignore the warning in the meantime, set a `logging level`_ to avoid receiving the warning.
 In case the you are using a supported configuration and still receiving this warning, it indicates that you are yet to do a :code:`pip install -e .` as mentioned in the previous sections.
-Running a :code:`pip install -e .` is sufficient to download the binaries if they're supported but the :func:`ivy.utils.cleanup_and_fetch_binaries` function is provided just in case you want to download the binaries without a local installation.
+Running a :code:`pip install -e .` is sufficient to download the binaries if they're supported but the :func:`aikit.utils.cleanup_and_fetch_binaries` function is provided just in case you want to download the binaries without a local installation.

 .. code-block:: python

-   import ivy
+   import aikit

-   ivy.utils.cleanup_and_fetch_binaries()
+   aikit.utils.cleanup_and_fetch_binaries()

 .. note:: Bear in mind that the binaries are **not** required for working on the open tasks for the most part, so it's totally fine to not have the binaries downloaded on your system for working on any of the open tasks.